INF 1006 Information Workshop: Futures Thinking

 In the second assignment, students develop, write up, and present four scenarios based on the major factors and forces of change identified in the environmental scan.
 They analyze each scenario to derive strategic implications and leading indicators.
 [50%]Participation accounts for 10% of the course assessment.
 Students are encouraged to participate actively during the in-class workshops, and it is important that students complete their individual and group work within the time frames defined.

 Students should feel free to discuss course-related matters with the instructor at any time.
 Chun Wei's office is Room 628; telephone 416.978.5266; e-mail .
-Office hours TBA.
+Office hours as announced, other times available by appointment.

 Accommodation of students with disabilitiesStudents with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability or health consideration that may require accommodations, please feel free to approach me and/or the Accessibility Services Office as soon as possible.
 The Accessibility Services staff are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
 The sooner you let them and me know your needs, the quicker we can assist you in achieving your learning goals in this course.